Dynamo Dresden: Consolidation (2006–present)

 Dynamo Dresden performed well in their first season back in the league.
 Consistently holding a position in the middle of the standings, the team was never in danger of being relegated.
-After securing a highly memorable 4–3 victory after being down three goals against Bayer Leverkusen in the first round of the 2011–12 DFB-Pokal season, Dynamo was excluded from the 2012/2013 DFB-Pokal due to fan excesses and abuse of fireworks during the second round match against Borussia Dortmund (0–2) in a first trial.
-The sentence was later turned into one Game behind closed doors and one away game without own fan support.
+They secured a notable 4–3 victory after being down three goals against Bayer Leverkusen in the first round of the 2011–12 DFB-Pokal season.
+Dynamo were initially excluded from the 2012–2013 DFB-Pokal due to poor fan behaviour during the second round match against Borussia Dortmund (0–2).
+This punishment was later turned into one Game behind closed doors and one away game without own fan support.
 Virtual tickets were offered to reduce the financial loss, leading to what was purported to be the first sold-out ghost game in history.

-The 2012–13 season started poorly for Dynamo and Ralf Loose was sacked in December 2012 after a 3–0 defeat to VfL Bochum with the team in 15th place.
+The 2012–13 season started poorly for Dynamo and Ralf Loose was dismissed in December 2012 after a 3–0 defeat to VfL Bochum.
 He was replaced by Peter Pacult, returning to the club after more than six years.
 Dynamo's form improved after Pacult's arrival, but the team still finished the league as 16th.
 Due to this, Dynamo had to enter relegation play-offs again after just two seasons, incidentally meeting VfL Osnabrück once more, with their roles now reversed.
 Dynamo emerged victorious with 2–1 on aggregate and remained in the second tier for the 2013–14 season.
-Pacult was sacked in August 2013 after a poor start and replaced with Olaf Janßen.
+Pacult was dismissed in August 2013 after a poor start and replaced with Olaf Janßen.
 Jansen was unable to save the club from the drop to the 3.
 Liga after they lost 3–2 at home to relegation rivals Arminia Bielefeld to drop into 17th place, a result which ultimately cost Jansen his job.
 Dynamo had drawn half of their matches, winning just five all season.

 Under their new coach Stefan Böger, the club completely overhauled the squad with the intent of returning to the 2.
 Bundesliga as soon as possible.
-In August 2014, the team knocked Bundesliga giants FC Schalke 04 out of the first round of the DFB-Pokal, beating them with 2–1.
-The team advanced to the third round after beating VfL Bochum 2–1, but were ultimately knocked out by Borussia Dortmund.
+In August 2014, the team eliminated FC Schalke 04 from the first round of the DFB-Pokal, defeating them 2–1.
+The team advanced to the third round after defeating VfL Bochum 2–1, but were ultimately knocked out by Borussia Dortmund.
 Böger was sacked in February 2015, with assistant coach Peter Németh taking over for the remainder for the season.
 The team finished 6th in the 2014–15 season.
-Under new manager Uwe Neuhaus, Dynamo went on to have a hugely successful season, and officially returned to second-level competition after a 2–2 draw at an away match against FC Magdeburg on 16 April 2016.
+Under new manager Uwe Neuhaus, Dynamo went on to have a successful season, and officially returned to second-level competition after a 2–2 draw at an away match against FC Magdeburg on 16 April 2016.